David Mba

-David Mba is the Pro Vice-Chancellor and Dean of Computing and Engineering at De Montfort University.
-He was awarded the Institution of Mechanical Engineers Ludwig Mond Prize in 2010 for his contributions to the chemistry industry.
+David Mba is the vice chancellor of Birmingham City University, UK.
+He was awarded the Institution of Mechanical Engineers Ludwig Mond Prize in 2010 for his contributions to the chemical industry.
 He serves on the advisory board of the Association for Black and Minority Ethnic Engineers (AFBE-UK).

 Education

 Mba studied aerospace engineering at the University of Hertfordshire.
 He joined Cranfield University for his doctoral studies where he was awarded a PhD in 1998 for research supervised by R. H. Bannister.